SEMOSS/remote-client-server/README.md

 - `model_name`: The simplified path-safe name of the model
 - `model_repo_id`: The complete HuggingFace repository ID
 - `model_type`: The type of model being served (text, ner, embed, etc.)
+- `model_device`: Controls the hardware device used for model setup
 - `semoss_id`: The unique SEMOSS Engine ID associated with the deployment
 - `address`: The IP address and port where the model is accessible
 - `start_time`: Timestamp when the deployment was initiated